University press: Asia

 By the time of independence in 1947, India had a well-established system of universities, and several leading ones developed a university press.
 The main areas of activity include monographs by professors, research papers and theses, and textbooks for undergraduate use.
 However, the basic problem faced by scholarly publishers in India is the use of multiple languages, which splintered and reduced the base of potential sales.

 Africa

 Oxford University Press opened a South African office in 1915 to distribute its books in the region.
 The first South African university press was established in 1922 at Witwatersrand University.
-Several other South African universities established presses during the 20th century and as of 2015 there were four actively publishing.
+Several other South African universities established presses during the 20th century and, as of 2015, four were actively publishing.
 As new universities opened in Africa after 1960, some developed a press based on the European model.
-In Nigeria for an example, scholarly presses played a central role in shaping and encouraging intellectual efforts and gaining international attention for the product.
-However the established European presses, especially Oxford University Press, dominated the market, allowing a narrow niche for new local presses such as Ibadan University Press now University Press Plc.
+In Nigeria for example, scholarly presses have played a central role in shaping and encouraging intellectual efforts and gaining international attention for scholarly production.
+However, the established European presses, especially Oxford University Press, have dominated the market, allowing a narrow niche for new local presses such as Ibadan University Press, now University Press Plc.